 Wellness and health

-Foals need frequent medical attention, immunisations, and deworming to keep them healthy and pest-free.
+Foals need frequent medical attention, immunizations, and deworming to keep them healthy and pest-free.
 Veterinarians monitor pups’ growth and development and advise them on diet and medical treatment.
 Early detection and treatment of joint discomfort and lung infections help newborns become healthy, happy adults.

 A foal’s growth and bone development depend on good nutrition.
 Foals obtain nutrition from their mother’s milk before consuming high-quality foal food.
 Moving a foal from nursing to solid food ensures it gets adequate energy and nutrition for development and movement.